 Before you take chlordiazepoxide hydrochloride and clidinium bromide capsules, tell your healthcare provider about all of your medical conditions, including if you:

 Taking chlordiazepoxide hydrochloride and clidinium bromide capsules with certain other medicines can cause side effects or affect how well chlordiazepoxide hydrochloride and clidinium bromide capsules or the other medicines work.
+Do not start or stop other medicines without talking to your healthcare provider.
+Especially tell your healthcare provider if you:

 How should I take chlordiazepoxide hydrochloride and clidinium bromide capsules?